-So what exactly makes a building “smart”?
-From IoT enabled systems, sensors and analytics solutions, to dashboards offering greater control over key elements, the ability to enhance a building’s environment is the defining characteristic of smart construction.
-Primary goals in smart construction can vary depending on focus, whether that be improving energy management, optimizing space and use, or even boosting mood and productivity for a building’s occupants.
+So, what exactly makes a building “smart”?
+From IoT-enabled systems, sensors and analytics solutions, to dashboards offering greater control over key elements, the ability to enhance a building’s environment is the defining characteristic of smart construction.
+Primary goals in smart construction can vary depending on the focus, whether that be improving energy management, optimizing space and use, or even boosting the mood and productivity of a building’s occupants.

-At its foundation, a smart environment is built on a converged infrastructure connecting data communications, security and IP systems.
-Traditionally, systems like Voice over IP (VoIP) telephone, computer networks, IP security, IP door access control and wireless access points (WAPs) all run over the data network and use PoE to power any number of end-point devices.
-What’s new recently is the ability to expand the network to include non-traditional PoE technologies like lighting systems, environmental monitoring, IP-enabled PoE heating, air conditioning (HVAC) and ventilation controls, to name a few.
+At its foundation, a smart environment is built on a converged infrastructure connecting data communications, security, and IP systems.
+Traditionally, systems like Voice over IP (VoIP) telephone, computer networks, IP security, IP door access control, and wireless access points (WAPs) all run over the data network and use PoE to power any number of end-point devices.
+What’s new is - the ability to expand the network to include non-traditional PoE technologies like lighting systems, environmental monitoring, IP-enabled PoE heating, air conditioning (HVAC), and ventilation controls, to name a few.
 There is also now an opportunity to power automation and energy management tools that help optimize the performance of all these different systems.

-The converged network provides a robust infrastructure enabling all of these technologies to work in concert, all the while keeping operational costs at a minimum.
+The converged network provides a robust smart building infrastructure, enabling all of these technologies to work in concert, all the while keeping operational costs at a minimum.

-Meeting the Need: How Smart Buildings Help Cut Costs
+Meeting the Need: How Intelligent Buildings Help Cut Costs

-Implementing a building monitoring system that enables a positive impact in the above systems not only results in operational savings and increased productivity, but can transform a building into an in-demand property.
-Dynamic or automated controls of these areas can significantly reduce waste and lower costs — this applies to either new smart building projects, or retrofitting older buildings.
+Implementing a building management system that enables a positive impact in the above systems not only results in operational savings and increased productivity but can transform a building into an in-demand property.
+Dynamic or automated controls of these areas can significantly reduce waste and lower costs that apply to either new smart building projects or retrofitting older buildings.

-As one of the largest annual expenses for any building, energy costs continue to be top of mind for building managers, business owners and individuals in the real estate world alike.
-Some examples of how smart buildings can cut energy costs include:
+As one of the largest annual expenses for any building, energy costs continue to be top of mind for building managers, business owners, and individuals in the real estate world alike.
+Some examples of how IoT-enabled buildings can cut energy costs include: